Skip to Content

 The best thing to do on Koh Adang is enjoy all the gorgeous beaches!

-There are many beautiful and deserted beaches on Koh Adang.
-The main one is a long sandy beach which starts from the Ranger Station and continues through the camping grounds, past the restaurant and further on where it becomes more and more secluded.
+There are many beautiful and deserted beaches in Koh Adang.
+The main one is a long sandy beach that starts from the Ranger Station and continues through the camping grounds, past the restaurant, and further on where it becomes more and more secluded.
 To reach the more remote beaches around Koh Adang, like the Black Sand Beach in the north, you would need to charter a tail boat to take you.
 But make sure you agree on a pickup time to bring you back as well.

 Hiking to Koh Adang's viewpoint